AdobeDocs/marketo.en/help/marketo/release-notes/temp-dc.md

 If a lead fills out a form with the email `abc@test.com` and is cookied as xyz, then later fills out the same form with the email `def@test.com`, a new lead gets created, but cookie xyz becomes associated with new the lead and removed from lead `abc@test.com`.

 From then on, `abc@test.com` will be a lead with no cookie.
-ANON LEAD??
+ANONYMOUS LEAD??

 So, when a visitor with cookie abc lands on a page and provides an email ID as `abc@p.com`: